arminc/arminc.github.io/README.md

 + Blog Archive per year and per categorie
 + Make the upper menu bigger or hover (when you scrole it comes down with the scroll)
 + Sample post to be used to quickly start
++ fix warning: CRLF will be replaced by LF